n-a-peter/MLZ-midterm/README.md

 The following pictures are screenshots of the model deployment in action:

 ![Commandline deployment code](screenshots/Deployment_command_line.PNG)
+Command line code for the deployment.

 ![Cloud deployment running](screenshots/Cloud_deployment_running.PNG)
+Cloud service can be seen running under cloud applications.

 ![Cloud loan-serving-environment](screenshots/Cloud_environment.PNG)

-![Predictions from cloud service](screenshots/predictions_from_cloud_service.PNG)
+Cloud service can be seen running under environments.

+![Predictions from cloud service](screenshots/predictions_from_cloud_service.PNG) Predictions can be made by running test.py in the virtual environment and with different queries we get differnt results.

-![Termination of cloud service](screenshots/terminating_cloud_service.PNG)
+![Termination of cloud service](screenshots/terminating_cloud_service.PNG) Terminating the could service with "eb terminate"

 ![Terminated instances](screenshots/Terminated_instances.PNG)
+Terminated instances in the cloud.